-- This must be accomplished affordably while also maintaining the integrity of the grid, preserving our economic base and meeting our current and future energy needs. - New York's climate laws, while laudable, will likely have unintended consequences that raise costs and compromise energy availability. - Central Hudson, as well as many other stakeholders, offers recommendations on how we can move forward in reducing emissions while ensuring a robust, affordable and viable energy system.
+- This must be accomplished affordably while also maintaining the integrity of the grid, preserving our economic base and meeting our current and future energy needs. - New York's climate laws, while laudable, will likely have unintended consequences that raise costs, compromise energy availability and fail to achieve emissions reductions goals. - Central Hudson, as well as many other stakeholders, offers recommendations on how we can move forward in reducing emissions while ensuring a robust, affordable and viable energy system.